PEI Energy Strategy

 What are the main sources of energy on PEI?

-Peak energy use is the highest demand for energy across the Island.
-It typically occurs on a cold winter day.
+System peak is the time of highest demand for power across the Island.
+It typically occurs on a cold winter evening.
 It is an important measure to consider, as the peak demand affects the rates for electricity and impacts the transmission infrastructure, i.e. how the electricity gets to homes.

 What is renewable energy?